x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/data-loss-prevention/create-dlp-policy-from-template.md

 - Estimated time to complete: 30 minutes

-- Ensure that Exchange Server is set up as described in [Planning and deployment for Exchange Server](../../../ExchangeServer/plan-and-deploy/plan-and-deploy.md).

 - Configure both administrator and user accounts within your organization and validate basic mail flow.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Data loss prevention (DLP)" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.